haiduc32/haiduc32.github.com/_posts/2016-04-03-esp8266-arduino-iot-hub.md

 Find the line with `const char* mqtt_server = "broker.mqtt-dashboard.com";` and set the address to something like `<myhubname>.azure-devices.net` where `<myhubname>` is the name you gave to your IoT Hub when you created it from Azure dashboard.

 Find the line with `WiFiClient espClient;` and replace the type with WifiClientSecure.
 You need this because Azure IoT Hub is using TLS.
 You might need to add `#include <WiFiClientSecure.h>` in order to compile. (the provided sample doesn't have an include for WiFiClient, but I found that you need it).

+The Azure IoT Hub MQTT runs on port 8883 so we nee to find the line `client.setServer(mqtt_server, 1883);` and change the port from 1883 to 8883 (thanks to  Quentin for pointing it out).

 Next, on the line with `if (client.connect("ESP8266Client")) {` we need connect with authentication, so that'll be `if (client.connect(<deviceid>, <hubuser>, <hubpass>)) {`.
 Now to explaining what exactly you need to pass: